open-data-fabric/open-data-fabric/rfcs/018-iac-resource-framework.md

 ### Status
 The `status` section of the resource manifest never appears in user-defined manifests.
 It is maintained by the ODF nodes and writeable only by resource controllers.
 It is used to provide detailed information about the reconciliation status of the resource.

-The main controller of a resource populates the `phase` and associated top-level fields during reconciliation attempts, while the `conditions` field provides a generic mechanism to attach additional information like error codes and messages.
-The `conditions` can be contributed by multiple controllers.
+Controllers may act asynchronously, so a combination of `observedGeneration` and `reconciledGeneration` fields tells which generation of the resource spec main controller have last seen, and which it was able to successfully reconcile.

-Example of `Source` resource status where reconciliation attempt for `generation: 2` failed because it links to non-existing secret:
+Example of `Source` resource status where reconciliation attempt for `generation: 2` failed because it links to non-existing secret, leaving the previous generation running:
 ```yaml
 $schema: https://opendatafabric.org/schemas/source/v1/Source
 headers: